cisnlp/GlotScript/README.md

 ## Special codes
 - `Zinh` code is the Unicode script property value of characters that may be used with multiple scripts, and that inherit their script from a preceding base character.
 In some cases, we opted to integrate parts of the Zinh code (e.g. ARABIC FATHATAN..ARABIC HAMZA BELOW, ARABIC LETTER SUPERSCRIPT ALEF) into a different block.
 - `Zyyy` code is the Unicode script for "Common" characters.
+- `Zzzz` code is for Unicode script for "uncoded" script.

 ## Install from pip
 ```bash